DIFFERENT WAYS TO SAVE

 It’s a good idea to have savings in the bank or building society.
 This gives you easy access to your money, which is useful for your short-term needs.

-However, due to low interest rates, if you’re planning to use this money to support you for the longer term, it won’t give you the returns potentially available elsewhere.
+However, due to low interest rates, if you’re planning to use this money to support you for the longer term, it may not give you the returns potentially available elsewhere.

 What’s the right thing to do?